nkonstantini/Robotics-to-perform-biomedical-experiments-capstone-project/README.md

-# Robotics-to-perform-biomedical-experiments-capstone-project
+# Robotics-to-perform-biomedical-experiments-capstone-project (PADL v2)
-This repository contains all the design files, firmware modifications, and code used for this capstone project in order for you to replicate our work
+This repository contains all the design files, firmware modifications, and code used for this capstone project in order for you to replicate our work and design your own PADL v2 system.

 ## Folders: